Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Method

 In several previous studies, the mass ejection and nucleosynthesis calculation were carried out by simply modeling collapsar remnants as a black hole-disk system~\citep{Siegel2019may,Miller2020oct}.
 The evolution process of the black hole-disk system as a result of stellar collapse may be different from that of an isolated disk around a black hole.
 To clarify the possible differences, we also perform a simulation for a system of a spinning black hole and a massive disk (model \texttt{BHdisk}) as in our previous studies \citep{Fujibayashi2020a,Fujibayashi2020b}.
 The initial condition is constructed using a code of \citet{Shibata2007}.
 The masses of the black hole and disk are 10 and 3$M_\odot$, respectively, and the dimensionless spin of the black hole is $\approx 0.6$.
 The inner and outer edges of the disk are chosen to be $4GM_\mathrm{BH}/c^2 \approx \SI{59}{km}$ and $400GM_\mathrm{BH}/c^2 \approx \SI{5900}{km}$, respectively.
 The constant entropy per baryon of $s=7k_\mathrm{B}$ is simply assumed.

-In this paper, we employ tabulated equations of state (EOSs) referred to as SFHo (\citealt{steiner2013a}) and DD2 (\citealt{banik2014a}).
-For models with \texttt{T20} progenitor, we employed SFHo EOS.
-On the other hand, we employed DD2 EOS for \texttt{AD09} and \texttt{AD20} progenitors.
-Since the maximum mass of spherical neutron stars in the SFHo EOS is smaller than that in the DD2 EOS, a black hole is formed slightly earlier (i.e., the black-hole mass is smaller at its formation) in the model with the SFHo EOS.
-However, besides this difference, the dependence of the results on the EOS is weak because the maximum density of the disk is always smaller than the nuclear saturation density.
+In this paper, we employ a tabulated equation of state (EOS) referred to as DD2 (\citealt{banik2014a}).
+We extended the table down to low-density ($\rho\approx\SI{0.17}{g/cm^3}$) and low-temperature ($k_\mathrm{B}T=10^{-3}$\,MeV); see \cite{Hayashi2022} for the procedure.

 To evolve black holes in a good precision, the radius of the apparent horizon has to be resolved well (for the dependence of the black-hole mass and spin on the grid resolution, see, e.g., \citealt{Fujibayashi2020a}).
-Employing a \textit{stiffer} EOS, which predicts a larger maximum mass of neutron star, is advantageous to numerically resolve black holes in a better accuracy (for a given computational resource), because the black-hole mass (i.e., the radius of the apparent horizon) at its formation are larger for stiffer EOSs.
+Employing a \textit{stiff} EOS like DD2, which predicts a larg maximum mass of neutron star, is advantageous to numerically resolve black holes in a good accuracy (for a given computational resource), because the black-hole mass (i.e., the radius of the apparent horizon) at its formation is larger for a stiffer EOS.
 Thus, for the present study, the DD2 EOS would be a better choice to save computational resources.